kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

 <div class="caption">
         Figure 2: Plot showing the PDFs of both implementations.
 The PDF of the NVI (<i>red</i>) is overlaid with the PDF of the LI (<i>teal</i>).
-One can tell by the plot, that the two are almost identical.
+One can tell by the plot that the two are almost identical.
 Both are the result of 100,000 samples, each with 40 cards packs.
 </div>